The Fourth of July is just around the corner and on the actual day, reading patriotic books with my kids is probably not on my agenda.

 - So You Want to Be President by Judith St. George, illustrated by David Small – This Caldecott winner is one of my favorites.
 It’s definitely on the longer side for a picture book, but it’s packed with interesting info and really funny.

 - Her Right Foot by Dave Eggers, illustrated by Shawn Harris.
-This non-fiction book garnered approximately forty million awards last year and for good reason.
+This non-fiction book garnered approximately forty million awards when it came out a couple of years ago and for good reason.
 This look at the Statue of Liberty and what she represents with her right foot walking forward is so touching.
 You can watch a little book trailer here to get a feel for it.

 - John, Paul, George & Ben by Lane Smith.
 I LOVE Lane Smith and his wacky brand of humor, and this book made Bart and I both cry with laughter when we picked it up in a bookstore in New York City years ago.
 It still does!